liuchengxu/space-vim/README.md

 vim +PlugInstall! +PlugUpdate +PlugClean +q
 ```

+## FAQ

+Q: Why develop this?
+A: I often use spacemacs when in GUI environment.
+But in terminal, vim is definitely my first choice.
+Then I hope to maintain consistency in operation in the two scenes as much as possible.
+Hence I try to reconfig the vim based on spacemacs's architecture, especially in key bindings and GUI.
+This is space-vim at present.

 ## Contributions

 Space-vim is still in beta.
-If you are interested too, contributions are highly welcome.
+If you are interested, contributions are highly welcome.

 ## Acknowledgements